MatthewL246/pretendo-docker/README.md

    `git clone --recurse-submodules https://github.com/MatthewL246/pretendo-docker.git`
    - **Note:** Downloading this repo as a ZIP file from GitHub will **not** work because it uses [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for the Pretendo Network repos.
-   - If you are using Windows, you should clone the repo **inside your WSL distro** for maximum performance.
+   - If you are using Windows, you should clone the repo **inside your WSL distro** for multiple reasons.
+First, this avoids Git messing with line endings and breaking shell scripts as it can do when you clone a repo in Windows (due to `autocrlf`).
+Second, this maximizes performance because Docker runs inside WSL and copying files between WSL and Windows is slow.
 3. Optionally, dump your console's BOSS keys for the BOSS (SpotPass) server.
 These keys are required if you want to create new SpotPass content.
 These steps are based on [the guide from the boss-crypto repository](https://github.com/PretendoNetwork/boss-crypto/#dumping-crypto-keys).